 - Don’t be afraid of change — If you have to, or just want to, doing something you hadn’t originally planned could very well end up being a highlight of your travels.

-Jeff and his wife show that long term travel is not just for the young but for the young at heart.
+Jeff and his wife show that long-term travel is not just for the young but also for the young at heart.
 The tips and advice on this website are ageless.
 It doesn’t matter how old you are, once you get to Paris, we all face the same costs.
 And I like how Jeff and his wife stayed in hostels too.
-I love seeing older travelers in hostels – they have such wonderful travel tales and I like seeing people push back against the belief that hostels are just for the young.
+I love seeing older travelers in hostels — they have such wonderful travel tales, and I like seeing people push back against the belief that hostels are just for the young.

 Become the Next Success Story

 One of my favorite parts about this job is hearing people’s travel stories.
 They inspire me, but more importantly, they also inspire you.
-I travel a certain way but there are many ways to fund your trips and travel the world and I hope these stories show you that there is more than one way to travel and that is within your grasp to reach your travel goals.
+I travel a certain way but there are many ways to fund your trips and travel the world.
+I hope these stories show you that there is more than one way to travel, and that it is within your grasp to reach your travel goals.
 Here’s another example of people who made traveling the world a priority a little later in life: